Exercise Mat Risks - Sobering News!

 Exercise mats are known hosts for common cold and flu viruses, as well as fungal, viral, and bacterial organisms that can cause skin infections.
-The best defense is not only to use your own mat but also to clean your mat before or after every class whether you bring your own or borrow one provided by your gym.
+The best defense is not only to use your own mat but also to clean your mat – both sides – after every use whether you bring your own or borrow one from your gym.
+A variety of mat disinfectants are now available – click here for all-natural and DIY options.

-I’ve reproduced below a fine article by Abbey Ellin in its entirety which appeared in The New York Times.
-She writes about Dr. Cohen, a podiatrist at Long Island College Hospital, and his observation of a recent rise in foot infections which he connects to the increasing popularity of exercise classes and the use of exercise mats.
+In an excellent article by Abbey Ellin which appeared in The New York Times, she writes about Dr. Cohen, a podiatrist at Long Island College Hospital, and his observation of a rise in foot infections which he connects to the increasing popularity of exercise classes and the use of exercise mats.
 It’s a sobering article with a clear message: clean your mat regularly even if you don't borrow it!
+It's so good I've included it here in its entirety from: www.nytimes.com/2006/07/27/fashion/27Fitness.html?pagewanted=all&_r=0.

-"In the last two years Dr. Cohen has seen a 50 percent spike in patients with athlete’s foot and plantar warts.
+"In the last two years, Dr. Cohen said, he has seen a 50 percent spike in patients with athlete’s foot and plantar warts.
 The likely culprit?
-He believes it is unclean exercise mats.
+Unclean exercise mats, he said.

 This is starting to worry many yoga practitioners who go barefoot on high-traffic mats.
 Half a dozen kinds of yoga-mat wipes are now sold nationwide, and new products like hand and foot mitts, to protect serial mat borrowers, have hit the market.